 Part-Time Faculty Committee

 Our Part-Time Faculty Committee from 2019-2020

-The current membership of the committee is: Ana Roman Andrino (Architecture), David Clark (Arts & Sciences: Anthropology), Jim Quirk (Arts & Sciences: Politics), Janet Timbie (Arts & Sciences: Semitic and Egyptian Languages and Literatures), Bob Powers (Busch School of Business), Rick Thompson (Engineering), Larry Robertson (Metro), Francesca Hurst (Rome School of Music, Drama and Art), Ruth White (National Catholic School of Social Service), Marysanta Bigony (Conway School of Nursing), Elizabeth Shaw (Philosophy) and James Starke (Theology & Religious Studies).
+The current membership of the committee is: Ana Roman Andrino (Architecture), David Clark (Arts & Sciences: Anthropology), Jim Quirk (Arts & Sciences: Politics), Janet Timbie (Arts & Sciences: Semitic and Egyptian Languages and Literatures), Bob Powers (Busch School of Business), Michelle Bailey (Engineering), Larry Robertson (Metro), Francesca Hurst (Rome School of Music, Drama and Art), Ruth White (National Catholic School of Social Service), Marysanta Bigony (Conway School of Nursing), Elizabeth Shaw (Philosophy) and James Starke (Theology & Religious Studies).
 Kevin Ball in the Office of the Provost helps to coordinate the work of the committee.

 The Part-Time Faculty Committee meets several times each year to discuss the interests and needs of part-time faculty and regularly consults with the Provost.

 Questions, comments, concerns?
 Please contact us.